Manchester Alexander Technique

 A first class professional training

-MATTS has been a notable and vibrant centre of excellence for 22 years and has graduated 38 teachers (2023).
-We offer a STAT approved training course for teachers with an exceptionally high teacher-student ratio, a team with many years of experience in the training of teachers and an exceptionally wide range of other participating teachers.
-Students can expect to work with at least 10 different teachers during a typical week of training, some teaching exclusively in the school.
+MATTS has been a notable and vibrant centre of excellence for 23 years and has graduated 39 teachers (July 2024).
+We offer a STAT approved training course for teachers with a lead team with many years of experience in the training of teachers, an exceptionally high student:teacher ratio (an average of better than 2:1 over the past three years) and with an exceptionally large number of participating teachers.
+Students can expect to work with about 12 different teachers during a typical week of training, and on most training days there are at least two teachers with more than 35 years' experience.
 In addition, we regularly host notable teachers from elsewhere in the UK and abroad.

-A highly flexible training schedule for each student
+A completely flexible training schedule for each student

 Our training course for teachers offers a flexibility in training options well beyond those currently available on other STAT-approved training courses.
-Students can train full-time or can choose a programme of classes on a completely flexible basis, although it is recommended that students attend for a minimum average of 50% of classes (2 class per week) in any year (35 weeks).
+Students can train full-time or can choose which classes to attend on a completely flexible basis.

 A great environment